-Surrey Wildlife Trust (SWT) Ecology Services was commissioned on 18 October 2022 by The Banstead Commons Conservators to prepare a management plan at Burgh Heath to cover the years 2024-2033.
+Surrey Wildlife Trust (SWT) Ecology Services was commissioned on 18 October 2022 by The Banstead Commons Conservators to prepare a management plan at Burgh Heath to cover the years 2024 to 2033.

-The aim of the management plan is to assess the importance of the biodiversity recorded on the site and determine suitable management in order to further enhance biodiversity.
+The aim of the management plan is to assess the importance of the biodiversity recorded on the site and determine suitable management to enhance biodiversity.